The Beautiful Las Coloradas

 An Exciting Day

 All in all a very interesting day, full of colour and excitement.
-Definitely worth the day trip from Valladolid and there were lots of gems to see for children.
-Jerome’s highlight was the climb of the pyramid at Ek Balam and seeing the flamingoes.
+Rio Lagartos is definitely worth the day trip from Valladolid and there were lots of gems to see for children.
+Jerome’s highlight was the climb of the pyramid at Ek Balam and seeing the flamingoes up close.